Angie-Sheng/GA-Projects/README.md

 Some of notable projects are:
 1. Job Market Analysis:
-Scraped Data related jobs from job portal website to analyze which features contributed to predicting the salary.
+Scraped Data related jobs from job portal website (seek.com.au) to analyze which features contributed to predicting the salary.
 This project consists of testing the three major skills: collecting data by scraping a website, using natural language processing, and building a classifier.
-Tag: NLP/
+Tag: Web Scraping / Word Cloud / Word2Vec / Tfidf / CountVectorizer / Tree-based Classifier / Logistic Regression

 2. House Price Prediction:
 Predicted sales prices and practice feature engineering using kaggle's Ames Housing dataset.
 Used statistical analysis to optimize investment and maximize return.
+Tag: Feature Engineering / Regularisation Techniques / Generalized Linear Model / Residual analysis

 3. Fake News Detector:
 Using NLP(Natural Language Processing) techniques and several classification models to implement a machine learning pipeine to predict whether a news is fake or not.
+Tag: Web Scraping / NLP / Pipeline / GridSearchCV